HubSpot/recruiting-agency-graphql-theme/README.md

 ## Step 2: Create Job Application Submission Form and Workflow

-Now that the custom objects are created, you can upload the theme to HubSpot by running the following CLI command: `hs upload src sample-graphql-theme`
+Now that the custom objects are created, you can upload the theme to HubSpot by running the following CLI command: `hs upload src recruiting-agency-graphql-theme`

 In order to prepare for creating our pages to display roles and allow prospective applicants to apply to a given role, we’ll need to create a form that we can use on our pages.
 When an applicant submits this form, we want to create a contact record (if the user doesn’t already exist as a contact), and an associated Job Application object that contains their resume and cover letter.